When to Apply

 State Grants (TAP)

-The New York State TAP program is for full time students (12+ credits per semester).
+The New York State TAP program is for students enrolled at least half time (6+ credits per semester).

 - After filing the FAFSA, on the confirmation page, you will see a link to NYS Higher Education TAP Application.
 This application allows you to file for the New York State Tuition Assistance Program.